 The 2016 election was an almost perfect example of a hypothetical question come to life: Do you want more of the status quo or would you be willing to try anything different.
-Faced with that choice, more than a hundred million American voters decided they wanted to take a chance on the gold-plated dumpster fire.
+Faced with that choice, more than sixty million American voters decided they wanted to take a chance on the gold-plated dumpster fire.

 The world of acceptable options for voters has clearly changed.
 Both the Democrats and Republicans think they’re still operating in a binary universe — “No matter how bad we screw over the voters, they’ve got to vote for one of us.
 Even if they get mad and drop us for a little while, eventually they’ll have to come back.”
 Politicians have worked under that assumption for their entire careers, so it’s pretty deeply ingrained in their strategy.
 But I think events have demonstrated that it’s just flat-out not true anymore.

 In fact, the truth is pretty much the opposite of that: Voters are willing to at least consider any rich and/or famous loudmouth who offers a chance to break the interminable cycle of “we promise this-and-such / oh my gosh we blew it / well, vote for us anyway and we’ll try to do better.”
 They are, quite literally, willing to try anything else.